 Huskers fall in DQ Classic opener

-Starter Zach Hirsch was nearly untouchable though the first five innings but was unable to keep the momentum into the sixth.
-On the day, Hirsch gave the Huskers seven innings and walk none, while striking out six.
+Starter Zach Hirsch was nearly untouchable though the first five innings but could not keep the momentum into the sixth.
+Hirsch gave the Huskers seven innings and walked none while striking out six.

 West Virginia's Brady Wilson was the player of the game, as he was the only player on either team with multiple hits, with three, and he drove in all four of WVU's runs.

 The Huskers took the first lead of the game with one run in the top of the first.
 Kale Kiser drew a leadoff walk and then moved into scoring position on a sacrifice bunt by Rich Sanguinetti.
 Following a fly out from Michael Prichard, Richard Stock drove in Kiser with a two-out double into the left field corner.
 It was Stock's fourth RBI of the season and his fourth two-bagger in the last five games.